wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 Additionally, all the embedding, skinning and scripting functionalities of JW Player are at your disposal thrugh this plugin.
 See our <a href='http://www.longtailvideo.com/support/jw-player/' target='_blank'>JW Player Support Overview</a> for a full reference of JW Player.

 == Changelog ==

+= 2.0.1 =

+* Quick fix that replaces anonymous functions to support PHP < 5.3.0

 = 2.0.0 =